 increases.
 The result extends to the measure theoretic entropy and topological entropy by applying Theorem 1 and Theorem 2 respectively.

-Previously it was shown that if is a continuous map on a compact metric space
+is a continuous map on a compact metric space

 , and the family